 Hydroponic how-tos always cite the speed and abundance of the results.
 Yes, growing in controlled hydroponic conditions will yield harvests more quickly than any outdoor, soil plot can, even under the best conditions.
 This is especially important to commercial growers.

 Hydroponic systems make managing staggered planting and harvesting more exacting, no matter the season.
 They also make it easy to control light exposure and temperature making it easy to control flowering and yields.

-Hydroponic gardening has few of the problems that come with soil growing.
+Hydroponic gardening has a few of the problems that come with soil growing.
 Because you start with a sterile growing medium, weeds are eliminated.
-There are no soil borne pests or diseases to cope with.
+There are no soil-borne pests or diseases to cope with.

-There’s seldom need for pesticides because there are few pest problems in enclosed systems.
-When problems do occur, they’re easier to recognize and put down because of the controlled conditions (some indoor pest problems can get out-of-hand if not dealt with quickly and efficiently.
+There’s seldom a need for pesticides because there are few pest problems in enclosed systems.
+When problems do occur, they’re easier to recognize and put down because of the controlled conditions (some indoor pest problems can get out of hand if not dealt with quickly and efficiently.

 Large operations have significant advantages, making for more production in less space than soil farming.
 Recirculation of liquid means more efficient use of water than in outdoor, soil growing.

 Growing on tabletops or in stacked shelf hydroponic systems makes plants more accessible for inspection and harvesting.

 Small, countertop hydroponic systems make growing herbs or greens (even radishes) a great family activity during the winter months.
 Having your young students keep journal records on what and how they’ve grown hydroponic gardens can be the basis of a great science project.

 There are many different hydroponic systems.
 Let’s look at the six most common types and how they work: